Top of the page

 These tests may be done:

 If you wear glasses or contact lenses, bring them with you to the examination since the tests cannot be properly performed without them.
 If you have a copy of your current eyeglass prescription, bring it with you.

-If you have a young child, it is best to practice eye tests at home before you take your child to the appointment.
+If you have a young child who is being tested, it's best to practice eye tests at home before you take your child to the appointment.
 This can help your child co-operate better during the real testing.
-For more information, see the topic Pediatric Preparation for Medical Tests.

 Many medicines may affect the results of vision tests.
 Be sure to tell your doctor about all the over-the-counter and prescription medicines you take.

 Visual acuity test

 Colour vision test

 There is very little chance of having a problem from this test.
 If dilating drops are used for a vision test, they may make the eyes sting and cause a medicine taste in the mouth.